martinabsmeier/common-shell/README.md

 This project uses [Semantic Versioning](http://semver.org/).

 ## Contributing
-Provide details about how people can contribute to your project.
-If you have a contributing guide, mention it here. e.g.:
+Everyone is invited to further develop the project, be it with ideas for new use cases or with source code.
-We encourage public contributions!
 Please review [CONTRIBUTING](CONTRIBUTING.md) for details on our code of conduct and development process.

 ## License
 This project is licensed under the Apache License - see [LICENSE](LICENSE) file for details.